cchauser/Twitter-real-time-sentiment-analysis/README.md

 ![Timeline of events](https://github.com/cchauser/Twitter-real-time-sentiment-analysis/blob/master/spacexlaunch.png)

 It's important to keep in mind that just because some tweets are labelled as negative does not mean they are hateful of the given topic.
 They may be expressing disappointment or sadness which the neural network considers to be a negative sentiment.

+### How to run it

+At the moment there is no main program that can be run to launch the entire program.
+In the future I hope to have a main file that launches each program in its own process, but for now you will need to run TwitterStream.py, MasterConsumer.py, and frontendDash.py in seperate terminals/interpreters.